Frequency Tables - Normality Tab

 for normality button is clicked.
 If the W statistic is significant,

-then the hypothesis that the respective distribution is normal should
+the hypothesis that the respective distribution is normal should be rejected.

-be rejected.
-The Shapiro-Wilk's W test is the preferred test of normality
+The Shapiro-Wilk's W test is the preferred test of normality because of

-because of its good power properties as compared to a wide range of alternative
+its good power properties as compared to a wide range of alternative tests

 implemented in STATISTICA employs

-an extension to the test described in Royston (1992), which allows it
+an extension to the test described in Royston (1992), which enables it